JamesYFC/SUSMachine/README.md

 using KDMagical.SUSMachine;
 ```

+## Updating

+Unity currently doesn't support updating upm packages from git sources (as of 2020.3).

+Therefore, you will need to reinstall the package by removing it and installing again by following the steps above.

 # State Behaviours

 A state behaviour contains all the actions to call when certain events happen, as well as the transitions.